Mold Prevention – 8 Tips to get rid of mold

 As a result, maintaining the relative humidity of your facility below 65% is extremely important to avoid mold growth.

 To keep the relative humidity of the facility below 65% or as suited for your product.
-Here are certain mold inspections need to be carried out that determine the vulnerable areas where mold can grow.
+Here are certain mold inspections that need to be carried out that determine the vulnerable areas where mold can grow.

 Once the weak areas have been determined steps are taken to ensure that humidity does not increase above the set value.
 These steps range from proper ventilation of the facility to placement of Silica Gel and Cargo Dry packs to protect the products from Mold growth.
 A few of these tips are as follows.

 3. Proper Ventilation of the Facility

 One of the most important steps that you can take to avoid mold growth is by ensuring proper ventilation of your facility.
 This can include measures from the design phase of the facility to onsite additions after the construction has been completed.

 Mold inspections are part of the factory audit checklist.
 Also it includes a survey of the facility and points out the design flaws regarding its ventilation.
 Once the audit is complete, the comprehensive report on the flaws of the design features is shared with you so that you can take effective measures to avoid mold growth at your facility.

 Possible design suggestions include: